Friday, November 26, 2010

 (This is Part 3 in a series of posts on Prayer and Listening to God.
 Click here for Part 1.)

-In the previous post in this series, I said I would talk next about how we in the Church came to believe we should listen for God's voice in prayer; and I said that I would talk about why it matters.
+In the previous post in this series, I said I would talk next about how we in the Church came to believe we should listen inwardly for God's voice in prayer; and I said that I would talk about why it matters.
 So to begin, here's a quick (and incomplete) history on how we got here.

-Over fifty years ago, something was happening in the academies that most in the pews knew little or nothing about.
+Over fifty years ago, something was happening in the theological academies that most in the pews knew little or nothing about.
 In many seminaries, including Southern Baptist ones, liberal theology imported from the German schools had taken hold; this theology sought to do away with belief in the inerrancy of Scripture, and sought also to do away with the historical-grammatical method of reading and interpreting Scripture.
 After all, if the historical-grammatical method could be done away with, then anything in the Bible could be reinterpreted, denied or explained away.
-And this is just what happened.1
+And this is just what happened.

 All this hopefully raises good questions: "What about Paul--what about the Old Testament prophets?
 They heard God's voice and were directly guided by him.
 So were others in the Bible.
 Are you saying that in those narratives, the Bible isn't teaching us to expect such guidance ourselves?"
 Those are exactly the sorts of things we'll look at in my next post.
 In it, I'll offer a few quick guidelines for interpreting Scripture, and then look at some Scripture passages that have been used as "proof" that we should expect God to speak directly to us.

-I'm convinced by Scripture (and by experience) that all this is very good news for God's people.
-There is a way of understanding God's will that is far better than anything contrary we may have believed.
+The news that we aren't told in Scripture to listen inwardly for God's voice-- or to find out his specific, day-to-day will for us-- is actually very good news for God's people.
+There is a "God's will for us" that is far better than anything contrary we may have believed.
 Proverbs 25:25 says, "Like cold water to a thirsty soul, so is good news from a far country."
-The good news of how we may know what God wills for us and how we are to think about guidance and decision-making brings relief, and freedom from the anxieties of wondering whether we've missed God's will, or if we've "heard" him right.
-Therein lies the hope of freedom in Christ, and the hope of a wisdom that "adorns the doctrine of God our Savior" (Titus 2:1-10).
-Oh, yes, and one that by the way has huge practical benefits to your spouse, your children and your church as well.
+The good news of how we may know what God wills for us, and how we are to think about guidance and decision-making, brings relief and freedom from the anxieties of wondering whether we've missed God's will, or if we've "heard" him right.
+It offers a cure for the hyper-individualism of our culture that is so contrary to peace and well-being.
+This good news offers the hope of greater freedom in Christ, and the hope of a wisdom that "adorns the doctrine of God our Savior" (Titus 2:1-10).
+Oh, yes, and and the right knowledge of this good news can bring great benefits to your spouse, your children and your church as well.

 (Click here for Part 4).